Hardware and software requirements for installing Power BI Report Server

 Read-only domain controller (RODC)

-While the report server can be installed in an environment that has a Read-Only Domain Controller (RODC), Reporting Services needs access to a Read-Write Domain Controller to function properly.
+You can install the report server in an environment that has a Read-Only Domain Controller (RODC).
+However, Reporting Services needs access to a Read-Write Domain Controller to function properly.
 If Reporting Services only has access to a RODC, you may encounter errors when trying to administer the service.

 Power BI reports and Analysis Services live connections

 You can use a live connection against tabular or multidimensional instances.
-Your Analysis Services server has to me the proper version and edition to work properly.
+Your Analysis Services server has to be the proper version and edition to work properly.

 |Server version||Required SKU|